 *This site contains affiliate links, which means I receive a commission when you buy.
 See my full disclosure.

 First things first!
 Check your country’s embassy website if it is safe to travel to Spain right now.
-As time goes forward, the pandemic will get better (Ok, worse, then better, right?!?!).
+As time goes forward, the pandemic will get better (Right?!).
 Find out what you need to do before you plan your Spain trip itinerary by visiting the official Spain travel rules at Spain Travel Health.
 It will tell you the health measures before arrival, such as filling out a Health Control Form, which you’ll need to present at the airport.
+Also, read more fun facts about Spain here.

 Spring is one of the best times to visit Spain.
 The weather gets warmer in April and May, and the tourist crowds are not as thick as in summer.
 Plus, event season is here!
 Here are some Spain events during spring: